 Smoked Gouda Muffin Tin Potato Stacks: layers of thinly sliced potatoes, onions and smoked gouda cheese plus a hint of lemon ~ tender inside, crispy golden edges outside.

 If you love potatoes as much as I do, you’ll be all over these Smoked Gouda Muffin Tin Potato Stacks.
-Layers of thinly sliced potatoes blended with creamy smoked gouda cheese and hints of fresh lemon and thyme ~ tender potatoes inside; crispy golden edges outside.
+Layers of thinly sliced potatoes blended with creamy smoked gouda cheese and hints of fresh lemon and thyme.
+The stacks are baked until tender inside with crispy golden edges outside.